 So if not coffee, what else can we do to give us an energy boost and help power us through the day?

 There are a number of caffeine replacements that claim to help us ditch the coffee habit and get us back on track to moderate rather than bucket load consumption.
-Derived from the native Brazilian herb Guarana from Holland and Barrett can be purchased and consumed in both tablet and liquid form and is said to replicate the caffeine kick.
+Derived from the native Brazilian herb Guarana it can be purchased and consumed in both tablet and liquid form and is said to replicate the caffeine kick.
 One tablet before breakfast or a few drops in water should have you cutting your coffee consumption without cutting your workload.

 Cold shower wake up calls